alohe/quicky/readme.md

 Prompts you to enter your GitHub username or organization name, repository name, and the port number for deployment.

-### 3. Add Environment Variables

-During deployment, you’ll be asked if you want to add environment variables to your project.
+**Environment Variables** - During deployment, you’ll be asked if you want to add environment variables to your project or not.

 ### 4. Manage Projects